-- Mapping of areas with potential water scarcity: as regards countries whose average renewable water resources per capita is lower than the level established by FAO, production sites with water scarcity are detected also by means of specific software like that developed by the World Business Council for Sustainable Development;
+- mapping of generation sites that are located in areas with potential “water stress” situations, in which the annual average value of renewable water resources per capita is lower than the reference value set by FAO (1,700 m3), which are also identified by means of a specific software developed by the World Business Council for Sustainable Development;

 - identifying generation sites that are “critical”, meaning that their water supply comes from freshwater;

 - improving management efficiency by means of possible plant or process changes aimed to maximise supplies from drain and sea water;